theopatsis/aiprojects-nlp-skeleton/README.md

   conda install pytorch torchvision pandas matplotlib jupyter tqdm tensorboard transformers torchmetrics python main.py
 ```
-The code will run through all batches and print training accuracy, F1 score and the confusion matrix for each batch.
+The code will output accuracy and F1 score statistics for our training set as well as test set.